marktnoonan/loosely-goosed-html-template/README.md

 #### Loading States

-Sometimes you might want to show something in your template's target location until the template has rendered.
+Sometimes you might want to show something in your template's target location until a template has rendered.
 To do this, place one element inside with the class of "loading" and it will be displayed only until the actual content has been rendered.
 This is useful if your data requires a network request.

 ```html
 <div id="starwars-target">